ilyas72/AssetTracker2019/README.md

 Search and open 'my.cnf' file

-3 lines below 'The MySQL server
+3 lines below 'The MySQL server'

 Change 'port=3306' to port=3308